mozilla/pkipolicy/rootstore/policy.md

 or control of a certificate that is capable of being used to issue new certificates.

-Subordinate CA certificates created after January 1, 2019:
+Intermediate certificates created after January 1, 2019:
 * MUST contain an EKU extension; and,
 * MUST NOT include the anyExtendedKeyUsage KeyPurposeId; and,
 * MUST NOT include both the id-kp-serverAuth and id-kp-emailProtection KeyPurposeIds in the same certificate.